AVerteC/c-asgn0/README_asgn2.md

   void handle_put(char *resource, unsigned char *initial_body_contents, int initial_body_length, int content_length, int client_socket);
   ```

-This function takes in the resource, the initial body contents that come with the header portion of the HTTP request, the content-length, and the socket descriptor to process a GET request.
+This function takes in the resource, the initial body contents that come with the header portion of the HTTP request, the content-length, and the socket descriptor to process a APPEND request.
-The APPEND method cannot append to files that do not already exist.
+The APPEND method can only append to existing files that the server has write permissions for.

-handle_append() checks for this by checking the value errno after calling open().
+handle_append() checks for this by checking the errno value if open() returns a negative file descriptor.
-If it detects permission errors or file not found errors returns a `404 Not Found`
-If it encounters errors opening the file, it sends `201 Created`, otherwise it sends `200 OK`.
 If it has an error opening the file and gets a file descriptor of `-1`, it checks the errno value and:
-handle_put() calls open in truncate mode to overwrite the resource file's contents.
-It also removes the first slash from the resource name to use with open().
+* It can send `404 Not Found` when `errno == 2`
+* It can send `403 Forbidden` when `errno == 13`

+handle_append() also checks if the filename is valid with validate_uri().
+If the filename is valid, it removes the first character of resource, `/` and calls open() on the file in append mode.
+If the filename is invalid, it sends a `400 Bad Request` to the client.
 It can write the data received with the header in the initial recv()s by using the initial_body_length, and the initial_body_contents along with a counter to check the bytes written to file.
-It also checks if the resource name is valid.
-It removes the first character of the resource name to use and calls open() in read-only mode.

 To save data from the client, handle_put() uses a loop that counts the bytes written with write() and keeps receiving data from the client until the content length counter matches the bytes written counter.

 If it encounters any errors while writing to the file, it sends a `500 Internal Server Error`.